pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

   * support at least the following data formats, given that OpenMinTeD has endorsed the use of
     * the [XML Metadata Interchange](http://www.omg.org/spec/XMI/) \(XMI\) format, specifically the representation of a [UIMA CAS](https://uima.apache.org/d/uimaj-2.9.0/references.html#ugr.ref.xmi) to encode annotations on text in particular when exchanging data between components within a [workflow](https://guidelines.openminted.eu/GLOSSARY.html#workflow) and
     * the [WebAnnotation](https://www.w3.org/annotation/) standard to make annotations produced by OpenMinTeD workflows accessible to third parties and to encode annotations above the text level, e.g. on [document](https://guidelines.openminted.eu/GLOSSARY.html#document)/collection level.
 * **Scalability**: To ensure that provided software components can be scaled as required for different workloads, it is recommended that they are implemented in a stateless fashion, i.e. without the need to maintain information about one or more documents and the need to share this information with other instances of the same component.
-E.g. a component that counts all tokens in a corpus cannot be trivially scaled.
+For instance, a component that counts all tokens in a corpus cannot be trivially scaled.
 * **Re-usability of ancillary resources**:
   * Please, keep ancillary knowledge resources, e.g. models, annotation resources, etc., separate from the component itself; document and upload these also in the OpenMinTeD Registry following the procedure described in [_**Guidelines for providers of ancillary knowledge resources**_](/guidelines_for_providers_of_ancillary_resources/README.md).
-If you want to refer to these resources from the software metadata record, please use the resource identifier for the linking.
+If you want to refer to these resources from the software metadata record, please add also the resource identifier for the linking.

 Further recommendations that contribute to interoperability include the following: